 You are covered!
 The University of Pittsburgh provides excellent health insurance options, providing every student, with an eligible academic appointment, complete medical coverage free of charge; supplementary dental and vision plans are also available.
 Rather than being limited to physicians at a student health service, every student is free to choose her/his own primary care physician.
 Moreover, spouses and children can be included in our medical plans at very reasonable costs.

 Graduate tuition can be expensive.
-A Graduate student supported as a TA, TF, GSR or receiving a Fellowship in our program receives a merit scholarship for tuition and fees for each term that he/she is supported.
-Depending upon your course load and residency status, this merit scholarship, can amount to as much as $38,736 plus $790 in fees, for two terms.
+A Graduate student supported as a TA, TF, GSR or receiving a Fellowship in our program receives a merit scholarship for tuition and fees (with the exception of a small acttivity fee) for each term that he/she is supported.
+Depending upon your course load and residency status, this merit scholarship, can amount to as much as $39,898 plus $950 in fees, for two terms.

 With much thought to the future, the University of Pittsburgh has arranged for free transportation throughout Allegheny county (730 square miles) via the PAT bus system for enrolled students.
 Any bus - any time, anywhere - is free, including those to downtown or the airport.
 This benefit saves students the cost of monthly bus passes or parking permits.
 The University also has an extensive shuttle system, accessible with a valid ID.
 A bike-share program has arrived on campus!